jeronimozc/swdb_2022/README.md

 # SWDB_2022
 ![SWDB_2022](/resources/cropped-SummerWorkshop_Header.png)

 This is the repository for the course materials for the 2022 Summer Workshop on the Dynamic Brain.
+But it's my fork!

 # Environment Setup
 If you using the jupyterhub we have setup for you, you don't need to do anything, just [login](https://allen-swdb.2i2c.cloud/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FallenInstitute%2Fswdb_2022&urlpath=lab%2Ftree%2Fswdb_2022%2F&branch=main) and you should be able to start working.